zimle/notes/java.md

     C:\Tools\jdk-17.0.2\bin\javaw.exe
     ```

-- main args like `gradle bootRun --args="--spring.profiles.active=manager,dev"` (see args) are handled as one argument `--spring.profiles.active=manager,dev` and not splitted artifically
+- main args like `gradle bootRun --args="--spring.profiles.active=manager,dev"` (see args) are handled as one argument `--spring.profiles.active=manager,dev` and not splitted artificially